kelu124/echomods/include/AddMyLogs.md

 * @todo set the gain on the AFE using Doj v1.2
 * @todo use the GetSuppliersList function to list equipment suppliers
 * @done map the /include/community persons on a python map https://peak5390.wordpress.com/2012/12/08/matplotlib-basemap-tutorial-plotting-points-on-a-simple-map/
-* @todo get stats from hackaday 1,2,GHMurgen,GHechomods,JOH
+* @done get stats from hackaday 1,2,GHMurgen,GHechomods,JOH

 #### 2017-07-01 More interest